nttgin/BGPalerter/docs/develop.md

 * `npm run test` to run the tests

+* `npm run inspect` to run the application with the inspect flag, which allows profiling in Chrome (chrome://inspect).

 * `npm run build` to compile and build OS native applications

 * `npm run generate-prefixes -- --a ASN(S) --o OUTPUT_FILE` to generate the monitored prefixes file